 The time employees spend managing the facilities and their accounts should be kept to a minimum by using a single app.
 This office hub app displays work info, resources, employees will be able to report their whereabouts, book meeting rooms, register guests and monitor facilities.
 The app can also work as a contact tracing solution.

 Your company may consider an internal podcast to keep everyone in the loop.
 Talking is way faster than writing an email.
-And in the new world of the hybrid workplace, it is important to find new ways how to keep employees connected and engaged.
+And in the new world of hybrid workplaces, it is important to find new ways how to keep employees connected and engaged.
 Plus, employees returning to the office should be informed and prepared for what awaits them so they can return comfortably.

 The past year changed the way we think about our health.
 And the high standards we have set for health and safety will remain for the foreseeable future.
 A modern office should have plenty of daylight and natural elements that have a positive impact on people’s well-being.
 This study shows that employees exposed to daylight had better vitality than employees without exposure, who also reported poor sleep quality.